urbit/urbit.org-reloaded/content/community/grants-and-bounties/host-three-college-university-urbit-meetups-3.md

 - When applying to work on the bounty, tell us a little about yourself and mention which university and location you'd be hosting the meetups in.
 - Proof of the meetups happening will be determined by the recordings of the presentations.
 Email links to these recordings to grants@urbit.org.
 - You have 100 days from the time of approval to complete this bounty.

+## Milestones

+### Three meetups are held
+1 stars
+Your three meetups are held, and links to the presentations have been posted and sent to grants@urbit.org.